-The Company specializes in the sale of individual fixed annuities (primarily deferred annuities) and, to a lesser extent, also sells life insurance products.
+The Company specializes in the sale of individual annuities (primarily deferred annuities) and, to a lesser extent, the Company also sells life insurance.
 Under generally accepted accounting principles, premium collections for deferred annuities are reported as deposit liabilities instead of as revenues.
-Earnings from products accounted for as deposit liabilities are primarily generated from the excess of net investment income earned over the interest credited to the policyholder, or the "investment spread," as well as realized gains on investments.
+Earnings from products accounted for as deposits liabilities are primarily generated from the excess of net investment income earned over the interest credited to the policyholder, or the "investment spread," as well as realized gains on investments.
+In the case of equity-index annuities, the investment spread consists of net investment income in excess of the amortization of the cost of the options purchased to fund the index-based component of the policyholder's return.
 Revenue is also recognized from surrender charges deducted from the policyholder's account balance.